- Mission & History

 All F Grades or Zero GPA

-Students receiving all F grades or having a zero GPA in one semester will have their status automatically moved to Unsatisfactory Academic Progress (USAP) and will not be eligible for federal or institutional financial aid regardless of meeting all other SAP requirements.
+Students receiving all F grades in one semester may have their status automatically moved to Unsatisfactory Academic Progress (USAP) and may not be eligible for federal or institutional financial aid.
+Depending on when the all F grades occurred, students who are meeting other SAP requirements may continue to receive financial aid.
 Until the student is making satisfactory academic progress, he/she is responsible for all charges due to the college.

-During the semester that the student received all F grades or a combination of F’s and Incompletes (I) the student will be asked to verify their attendance.
+During the semester that the student received all F grades or a combination of F’s and Incompletes (I) the student will be asked to verify attendance.
 Failure to verify attendance will be considered an “unofficial” withdrawal and aid for that semester is subject to the Return to Title IV (R2T4) Federal Calculation of repayment.
 This calculation could result in the student having an outstanding balance with the college due to returned funds to the Department of Education.

 Satisfactory Academic Progress for New York State Aid

 To be eligible, and remain eligible, for the New York State Tuition Assistance Program (TAP), students must:

 - be a full-time (12 credits or more required credits per semester) and matriculated student at each level of study,

 - Maintain good academic standing by meeting program pursuit and satisfactory academic progress requirements as detailed below.